Things appear to be looking up for Vodafone Group Public Limited Company (VOD)

-Vodafone Group Public Limited Company (NASDAQ: VOD) is -22.30% lower on its value in year-to-date trading and has touched a low of $10.85 and a high of $19.05 in the current 52-week trading range.
+Vodafone Group Public Limited Company (NASDAQ: VOD) is -24.51% lower on its value in year-to-date trading and has touched a low of $10.85 and a high of $19.05 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VOD stock was last observed hovering at around $11.69 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $15.46 for the next 12 months.
-It is also 54.65% off the consensus price target high of $25.58 offered by 20 analysts, but current levels are -14.74% lower than the price target low of $10.11 for the same period.
+The VOD stock was last observed hovering at around $11.04 in the last trading session, with the day’s gains setting it 0.23% off its average median price target of $14.28 for the next 12 months.
+It is also 55.94% off the consensus price target high of $25.58 offered by 18 analysts, but current levels are -11.47% lower than the price target low of $10.11 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal